Assessing survival models by interval testing with Poisson-binomial distributions: Application

-From Table \ref{tab4}, we see that the interval resulting in an individual flag for the log-normal model was between times 30.35 and 34.69 with a p-value of 0.0087, which is above the 0.0025 threshold of a Bonferroni rejection.
-Furthermore, we note that the 4th interval had a p-value of 0.971.
-If this value was only 0.004 higher, then the log-normal would have received a second individual flag and thereby a PAVSI overall p-value rejection.
-Furthermore, the log-normal performed the worst of all 7 models for both AIC and BIC (not presented).
-For these reasons, as well as the overall TFT p-value of 0.0699 (close to 0.05) we can be justifiably suspicious of the log-normal model.
+Finally, all of the parametric models have a Bonferroni rejection except log-normal.
+Because of this, we investigate the log-normal model in further detail, reviewing the results of each of its 10 intervals.
+From Table \ref{tab4}, we see that the only interval resulting in an individual flag for the log-normal model was between times 30.35 and 34.69 with a p-value of 0.0057, which is above the 0.0025 threshold of a Bonferroni rejection.
+Furthermore, we note that the 4th interval had a p-value of 0.9710.
+If this value was only 0.004 higher, then the log-normal would have received a second individual flag, and as a result of this the PAVSI overall p-value would have yielded a rejection (noting caveat Appendix \ref{PAVSI}).
+For these reasons, as well as the overall TFT p-value of 0.0586 (relatively close to 0.05) we can be justifiably suspicious of the log-normal model.
 However, we have no strong evidence to outright reject it.